-◆ Avoid getting caught on the bar during an ebb tide.
+- ◆ Always know the stage of the tide! - ◆ Avoid getting caught on the bar during an

 It is normally best to cross the bar during slack water or on a flood tide, when the seas are normally calmest.

 REGULATED NAVIGATION AREAS